fabiospampinato/worktank-loader/README.md

 // You can set a size different than 1 for the worker pool that will be created for this worker file by using a special comment that looks like the following one
 // WORKTANK_SIZE = 3
+// You can set a name different than the worker file's name for the worker pool that will be created for this worker file by using a special comment that looks like the following one
+// WORKTANK_NAME = MyExampleWorker

 // Dependencies will be handled automatically import MyMath from 'some-math-module';